FAU-CDI/drincw/README.md

 # Drincw

 Drincw (pronounced like `drink`) stands for "Drink Really Is Not Copying WissKI".
-It's a quick tool to help with importing and displaying data to and from a [WissKI](http://wiss-ki.eu/) instance.
+It's a tool to display data from a [WissKI](http://wiss-ki.eu/) instance and help importing data.

 #### Why the name?
-Cause this project really isn't copying WissKI, it's a tool on top.
+Cause this project really isn't copying WissKI or intended to fully replace it.
+It is an auxiliary tool on top.

 *Work in progress*